-STEP 1 (LaTeX): Please use the latest version of the Master Article Template - LaTeX (1.75; published November 16, 2020) to create your article submission.
+STEP 1 (LaTeX): Please use the latest version of the Primary Article Template - LaTeX (1.77; published April 19, 2021) to create your article submission.
 Use the “manuscript” call to create a single column format.
 Please review the LaTeX documentation and ACM’s LaTeX best practices guide should you have any questions.

 STEP 2: Submit your paper for review.

 STEP 3 (Microsoft Word): Upon acceptance, you will receive an email notification to download the ACM Primary Article Template - Microsoft Word.
 Please choose the correct template version based on your platform: [MAC 2011, MAC 2016, or Windows] and save the .zip file to your local machine.
 Open the zip file and save the template file to your machine and then follow these instructions to attach the ACM ArticleTemplate to your accepted submission version and prepare your paper (still in single-column format) for validation.

 STEP 4: There are two (2) paths for authors to submit their source files for production processing